kkech/UdacityProj2_MS/README.md

 ### Step 3: Enable App Insights & Logging
 In order to enable Application Insights programmatically, we edited the logs.py script to match the deployed model ID and change App Inights to TRUE.
 Then, we run the python script.
+We choose the best model for deployment and enable "Authentication" while deploying the model using Azure Container Instance (ACI).
+The executed code in logs.py enables Application Insights.
+"Application Insights enabled" is disabled before executing logs.py.
 ![App Insights](https://github.com/kkech/UdacityProj2_MS/blob/master/appInsEnabled.png)

-Screenshots of Logs:
+Application Insight Logs are presenting:
 ![Logs](https://github.com/kkech/UdacityProj2_MS/blob/master/appInsLog.png)

 ### Step 4: Swagger Documentation